flamedfury/flamedfury.com/src/posts/2021/2021-04-06-i-love-the-web.md

 ---
-title: Web Manifesto
+title: I Love The Web
-layout: post
 tags:
-  - writing
   - web
   - thoughts
-permalink: /manifesto/index.html
-description: My Web Manifesto is where I dive deep into the current state of the Internet and explore whether it is heading in an ideal direction.
+description: I love the web and I think everybody should have their own homepage.
 date: 2021-04-06
-updated: 2023-01-05
+updated: 2024-01-02
+redirectFrom: ['manifesto']
 ---

-The following are my raw and unedited thoughts spread over several weeks.
+The following are my raw and unedited thoughts spread over several ~~weeks~~ years.
 I add these to the page as I think them through, usually while walking my dogs.
 Once I get to the point where I have shared all my feelings on the subject, I will attempt to put some order into the chaos.

 The Internet used to be a vast place.
 Netizens filled their time writing emails, visiting forums, making websites, and chatting on IRC.
 They filled their bookmarks folder in their browsers with hundreds of places they enjoyed visiting across the web.

 These days, the Internet is contained, reduced to a smaller number of places people may visit daily.
 Boring.

 It's time to take it back.

-{% include "partials/toc.njk" %}

 ## Why I have a homepage
 I believe in taking back control, reclaiming my digital future and contributing to rebuilding a web for everybody.